 Ghost shrimp are excellent algae eaters.
 Like most shrimp, omnivores, and algae, they are on the menu.
 Ghost shrimp love to eat hair algae; they also love to scavenge for old fish food and even eat dead shrimp and fish.

-The good thing about ghost shrimp is that they are not picky eaters.
-They will eat just about any type of algae, including brush algae.
-Other algae-eating fish leave this type untouched.
+The good thing about ghost shrimp is that they are not picky eaters, and they will eat just about any algae, including brush algae, and other algae-eating fish leave this type untouched.
 In addition, ghost shrimp are not only bottom feeders and can climb the plants and decorations of your fish tank, cleaning them while they go.

 Although they eat algae, if there is another food source, they might go for this first.
 When Amano shrimp aren’t available, these are excellent alternatives.
 They are sometimes more readily available, often cheaper, and easy to breed, giving you an affordable, sizeable algae-eating team.